swcarpentry/git-novice/_episodes/09-conflict.md

 - Pull from upstream more frequently, especially before starting new work
 - Use topic branches to segregate work, merging to main when complete
+  - Branches are beyond the scope of this lesson, but there are many resources available online that explain how to use them.
 - Make smaller more atomic commits
 - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously